jeremycline/jcline.org/_drafts/2021-05-28-hdr-in-linux-p2.md

 Ville Syrjälä created a proof-of-concept branch of Mesa back in 2017 to have Mesa use the Wayland protocol proposal (of the time), and I [rebased it](https://gitlab.freedesktop.org/jcline/mesa/-/tree/hdr_poc) recently to "work" with the latest Wayland protocol proposal.
-It probably doesn't work, but it is a good approximation of the work required, which is just implementing the standard's functions to call libwayland functions with the content encoding details.
+It probably doesn't *actually* work, but it is a good approximation of the work required, which is implementing the standard's functions to call libwayland functions with the content encoding details.

 ## The Wayland Protocol